The Residents of Edinburgh's Blair Street Underground Vaults7th Jul 2021

 The Ghosts of Edinburgh's Blair Street Underground Vaults

 If you have been on one of our Edinburgh ghost tours, you will have heard of the finely dressed man in the top hat, the boy in the expensive high school uniform, and the man who was in the business of making shoes.
 What they all have in common is that their world was above the bridge, in the shops, tenements and near-by school.
 They had income and money to spare.
 This was not the case for another person you might have heard of, a crouched figure, huddled over his knees, with his back to the visitors who gaze up at him through a floor that has long since crumbled away.
 He has no interest in the group below him, too consumed by cold, disease, and hunger to be aware of anything but trying to retain enough body heat to survive the night.

 The boy known as ‘Jack’ is associated with a rubber ball that is often heard by visitors bouncing around the passageways, but he is not the only child in the vaults.
 There are regular descriptions of a child pulling a tin toy cart from room to room, whilst another chases a rolling hoop with a stick.
 The sound of children’s laughter is one of the most frequently reported sounds from the vaults.

 Perhaps this is surprising in a place famous for menacing footsteps and dragging chains, but it is important to remember that the site has a history that is older than the bridge.
 This is demonstrated by the encounter that may be had with a young boy named Peter.
-He lived in the tenements that used to be part of Marlin’s Wynd.
+He lived in the tenements that used to be part of Marlin’s Wynd, paved in the 1550s.
 He sits on his front doorstep, an animated photograph, mobile only within a single snapshot of time and space.

-Join us on our underground ghost tours and perhaps you'll experience some of the Blair Street Underground Vaults residents for yourself.
-From anonymous footsteps in the dark to the cold touch of a small, reaching hand...
+Discover more on our underground ghost tours and perhaps you'll experience some of the Blair Street Underground Vaults residents for yourself.
+From anonymous footsteps in the dark to the cold touch of a small, reaching hand... book now.